github-education-resources/GitHubGraduation-2021/_data/shaileshofficial2019/shaileshofficial2019.md

 ---
-name: shailesh chaudhary
+name: Shailesh Chaudhary
-institution: Lalbhai Dalpatbhai College of Engineering
+institution: Lalbhai Dalpatbhai College Of Engineering
-quote: Don't waste Your Time,If You Save Time Then Time Wll save You.
+quote: Do Not Waste Your Time
 github_user: shaileshofficial2019
 ---